JanaTSCH/Nextjs-app/readme.md

 # Nextjs-app

-The main project in Jonas Schmedtmann's Ultinate React Course
+The main project in Jonas Schmedtmann's Ultimate React Course